-- 1. The DLP bit is also valid for 4-byte EDH and EEH instruction and QPI 4IO DTR read instruction. - 2.
-DLP bits will delay 2 SCLK to output when DC=1.
+Note: The DLP bit is also valid for 4-byte EDH and EEH instruction and QPI 4IO DTR read instruction.
+Figure 9-33k DTR 4IO Read with DLP bits output Sequence (QPI)

-9.34 Enable QPI (QPIEN 38H)
+9.31 Enable QPI (QPIEN 38H)

 The device support both Standard/Dual/Quad SPI and QPI mode.
 The "Enable QPI (38H)" command can switch the device from SPI mode to QPI mode.
-"Enable QPI (38H)" command must be issued.
-When the device is switched from SPI mode to QPI mode, the existing Write Enable Latch and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.
+In order to switch the device to QPI mode, the Quad Enable (QE) bit in Status Register-1 must be set to 1 first, and "Enable QPI (38H)" command must be issued.
+If the QE bit is 0, the "Enable QPI (38H)" command will be ignored and the device will remain in SPI mode.
+When the device is switched from SPI mode to QPI mode, the existing Write Enable Latch and Program/Erase Suspend status will remain unchanged.

-Figure 9-34 Enable QPI Sequence (38H)
+Figure 9-31 Enable QPI Sequence (SPI)

-9.35 Disable QPI (FFH)
+9.32 Disable QPI (FFH)

 To exit the QPI mode and return to Standard/Dual/Quad SPI mode, the "Disable QPI (FFH)" command must be issued.
-When the device is switched from QPI mode to SPI mode, the existing Write Enable Latch and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.
+When the device is switched from QPI mode to SPI mode, the existing Write Enable Latch and Program/Erase Suspend status will remain unchanged.

-Figure 9-35 Disable QPI Sequence (QPI)
+Figure 9-32 Disable QPI Sequence (QPI)

-9.36 Sector Erase (SE 20H)
+9.33 Sector Erase (SE 20H)